 There are several reasons.
 The most important is that utopian thought is essential to social change.
 Without a vision of something better, something that inspires, the chance of social progress is low; and the clearer the vision, the better the chances of achieving it.
 While the idea of overhauling society as a whole can be daunting, utopian thought does not have to be applied on a global scale to be of value.
+In fact, it often serves as the impetus for small experiments, which serve as models.
+These models can and sometimes do become the triggers for the adoption of ideas which, except for the models, would never have been adopted wholesale.
 Given this, the importance of utopian thought in the present situation seems obvious.
-Simply considering the questions presented in this pamphlet can help us to understand that the present social, political, and economic systems are human inventions, and that we, collectively, have the power to change them.

 Utopian Lit.
 Utopian Communities.